 What Does Uninsured Motorist Insurance Cover?

-If you are involved in a motor vehicle accident with an uninsured motorist, your uninsured motorist insurance will cover the damages caused.
+If you are involved in a motor vehicle accident with an uninsured motorist, your uninsured motorist insurance will cover the damages caused up to your policy limits.
 This includes:

 - Medical Expenses – Medical bills are the costs of treating injuries resulting from an accident.
 These expenses can include ambulance rides, hospital stays, and doctor’s visits.